 In terms of menu development not everything you want to serve may necessarily work in the kitchen you have.
 So be sure to wait and test everything in your finalized kitchen so you know it will work when the time comes to be open.

 Since Chris and John are building their restaurant from scratch, keeping in mind the needs of the people who will work there and ensuring that it will be a great place to work is a high priority.
 Making it a space where people want to work everyday helping to keep employees.

 Don’t be afraid to ask for a favor in terms of equipment.
 Companies that you have worked with in the past, and ones that have provided you equipment may be able to help you, like for example instead of buying new, buying second hand equipment.

-Opening Soon Announcements from this episode: Congrats to these new restaurants, go say hi, have a bite and give a high five if they are in your city!
+Opening Soon Announcements: Congrats to these new restaurants, go say hi, have a bite and give a high five if they are in your city!
 Hawksmoor in New York City, NY and Sunday to Sunday in New York City, NY.